 Due to the fact that they are immediate and relevant both, trigger emails have the highest performance (open and clickthrough rates) among all other forms of email marketing.

 “Automated emails have a 70.5% higher open rate than regular emails”

 “Marketing automation can increase revenue by 34%”

-If you are looking to construct high ROI email marketing campaigns, email trigger will definitely play a major role in it.
+If you are looking to construct high-ROI email marketing campaigns, email triggers will play a major role.

-Depending upon the optimal action for which an email needs to be sent out, multiple types of uses cases exist for trigger emails.
+Depending upon the optimal action for which an email needs to be sent out, multiple types of use cases exist for trigger emails.

-Welcome emails definition could be – an email trigger that fires when someone subscribes or attains membership.
+Welcome email definition could be – an email trigger that fires when someone subscribes or attains membership.

 The email should be friendly, welcome the reader to your world, set the right expectations, and, more importantly, educate them about the next step forward.

 Source: original Other Land email